offen/docker-volume-backup/README.md

 # used when AWS_ENDPOINT_PROTO is set to `https`.

 # AWS_ENDPOINT_INSECURE="true"

+# If you wish to use self signed certificates your S3 server, you can pass
+# the location of a PEM encoded CA certificate and it will be used for
+# validating your certificates.
+# Alternatively, pass a PEM encoded string containing the certificate.

+# AWS_ENDPOINT_CA_CERT="/path/to/cert.pem"

 # Setting this variable will change the S3 storage class header.
 # Defaults to "STANDARD", you can set this value according to your needs.